martin-ueding/thinkpad-scripts/doc/dev/why-python.rst

     language that can work with XML files natively.
 Using ``sed`` on a XML file just seems wrong.
 Well, XML as configuration seems wrong as well.

+Direct GUI
+    So far, the GUI has been made with ``kdialog`` which received messages via ``qdbus``.
+This works.
+But with Python, a binding like PyQt can be used to create a real GUI.

+I do see some disadvantages.
+They are not big issues, I think.

+Requires Python knowledge
+    It will require the developers to know Python.
+Or they will have to be willing to learn it for this project.
+I do not consider Python an uncommon language, not more uncommon than Bash, on Linux.
+Look at various Ubuntu scripts, they are written in Python.

+    Bash is pretty hard to get right with all its pitfalls.
+So Python might be an easier choice to get people to contribute.

+Adds more dependencies
+    Bash is included in virtually every distribution.
+Python should be as well, but there might be somebody without Python on his system.

 .. vim: spell tw=79